Summertime – J M Coetzee

 summertimeREAD FOR BOOKERTHON

-“The biographer lives in a rundown cottage in the Cape Town suburbs with his widowed father.
-Having never met the man himself, the biographer interviews five people who knew Coetzee well, including a married woman with whom he had an affair, his cousin Margot, and a Brazilian dancer whose daughter took English lessons with him.
+A fictionalised memoir detailing the life of John Coetzee written from the point of view of the biographer.
+Told from the perspective of five people who have known him including a married woman with whom he had an affair, his cousin Margot and a Brazilian dancer whose daughter took English lessons with him.

 J M Coetzee has created a work of wit.
 The biographical nature of this book was continually hard to fathom as I realised the author was writing a book from the perspective of a biographer about himself.
 Once I had grasped the way it was written I thought it was so very clever and often funny.
 A wholly satisfying read.” – Jo